 Fix 6 – Contact Minecraft Support Team

-The last solution you can also do is contact the Minecraft support team as they may help you to fix the issue.
+The last solution is to contact the Minecraft support team as they may help you to fix the issue.
 All you need to do is open a ticket and write down the issue with the error message Minecraft Internal exception java.io.ioexception: “An existing connection was forcibly closed by the remote host” and send it.

 They might help you with the solution if none of the given works for you.
-Hopefully, now the error is fixed, and you can access the Minecraft server.
+Hopefully, now as the error is fixed, you can access the Minecraft server.

 See Also: Best FFXIV 90002 Fix | 4 Working Ways